CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 >
 > **Clarification:** If a strike against a character is successful, a body check must be resolved for the character before anything else happens.
 For example, Healing Herbs may not be used to heal such a character until after the body check is resolved (of course, if the character is eliminated, the Healing Herbs may not be used on him at all).

-As presented above, a strike that fails is defeated if its body attribute is “–” or if it has a body attribute and fails a body check.
-To make such a body check, the defender makes a roll (2D6); if this value is greater than the strike’s body attribute, the strike is defeated.
+As presented above, a strike that fails is defeated if its body attribute is “–” **or** if it has a body attribute and fails a body check.
+To make such a body check, the **defender** makes a roll (2D6); if this value is greater than the strike’s _body attribute_, the strike is defeated.

 {: .note }
 > **Example:** Smaug has a prowess of 17 and a body of 8.
 He normally has two strikes when he attacks.
 If one of his strikes against a character fails, the defender makes a body check.
 If the resulting roll is greater than 8, that strike is defeated.
 However, both of Smaug’s strikes must be defeated in order for him to be eliminated—this would require at least two body check rolls greater than 8.